WiredPulse/Invoke-Fail2Ban/README.md

 <br>

 # Configurable options <br>
-* Configurable threshold of failed login attempts and how long an IP should be blocked IP whitelisting
+* Configurable threshold of failed login attempts and how long an IP should be blocked<br>
+* IP whitelisting<br>
-Logging blocked IPs to Windows event log with customizable event source and ID Logging blocked and whitelisted IPs to a queryable SQL database Customizable ban timeout
+* Logging blocked IPs to Windows event log with customizable event source and ID<br>
+* Logging blocked and whitelisted IPs to a queryable SQL database<br>
+* Customizable ban timeout<br>
-Option for mass and quick removal of all banned IPs
+* Option for mass and quick removal of all banned IPs<br>
 <br>
 <br>